JustDNA/data-indexing-and-lookup/README.md

 - We use node scripts listening to queues (implemented with bull npm module) to represent an event driven environment

 ### List of file types that can be indexed by the system:
-For extracting text from any kind of file, textract module is used and it supports a wide variety of file types right out of the box. https://www.npmjs.com/package/textract/v/2.4.0#currently-extracts
+For extracting text from any kind of file, textract module is used and it supports a wide variety of file types right out of the box.
+For few file types, the host machine may need to have certain softwares installed (like tesseract for image to text and xpdf for pdf to text). https://www.npmjs.com/package/textract/v/2.4.0#currently-extracts

 ## Improvements in system:
 - Capture deletes and renames of files at source